The Words (film): Release

 The Words had its world premiere at the 2012 Sundance Film Festival.
 Prior to its official premiere and following a press and industry screening at Sundance, the film was purchased by CBS Films for $2 million with a $1.5 million print and advertising commitment.

-The Words grossed nearly $11.5 million in North America and $1.7 million worldwide, against a production budget of $6 million.
+The Words grossed $11.5 million in North America and $4.9 million in other territories, for a worldwide total of $16.4 million, against a production budget of $6 million.
+The film made $4.5 million in its opening weekend, finishing in fourth.

 Reception

-The Words received mostly negative reviews from critics.
-On Rotten Tomatoes it has a 24% rating based on 127 reviews with an average rating of 4.6/10 and the consensus stating: "Neither as clever nor as interesting as it appears to think it is, The Words maroons its talented stars in an overly complex, dramatically inert literary thriller that's ultimately a poor substitute for a good book".
-At Metacritic, the film received 37 out of 100 with "generally unfavorable reviews" from 30 critics.
+On Rotten Tomatoes the film has an approval rating of 24% based on 127 reviews, with an average rating of 4.6/10.
+The website's critics consensus reads: "Neither as clever nor as interesting as it appears to think it is, The Words maroons its talented stars in an overly complex, dramatically inert literary thriller that's ultimately a poor substitute for a good book."
+At Metacritic, the film received a weighted average score of 37 out of 100 based on 30 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

+Roger Ebert gave the film 2 stars out of 4.
 Jen Chaney from The Washington Post gave the film 1.5 out of 5 stars, saying it "is a well-acted but narratively limp indie that’s undermined by a failure to connect emotionally with its audience".
 Chris Pandolfi from At A Theater Near You praised the film, saying that while its "ambiguity is unlikely to be appreciated by everyone," it "deserves to be structurally, emotionally, and thematically analyzed".
 Stephen Holden of The New York Times also praised the film as "a clever, entertaining yarn".